Extensions-lab/shipper-tms-help/index.md

 - **Carriers**.
 A directory of third-party carriers that provide transportation services to our company [details](carrier.md).
 - **Vehicles**.
 A directory of transportation vehicles, either owned by our company or by third-party carriers [details](vehicle.md).
 - **Drivers**.
 Configuration of the directory for drivers, whether from our company or external [details](driver.md).
-- **Routes**.
-Routes are used for the logical grouping of customer addresses by geographical attribute to facilitate the assignment of a set of customer orders to a specific truck or carrier [details](route.md).
 - **Setup** : General settings of the TMS  [details](setup.md).

 ## Printing Forms, Documents, and Reports